a-kenji/tui-term/README.md

 ## Status

-NOTE: This project is currently in active development and should be considered as work in progress.
+> [!NOTE]

-It cannot be considered stable yet.
+> This project is currently in active development and should be considered a work in progress.

-The goal of tui-term is to provide a robust and well-tested pseudoterminal widget for users of the ratatui crate.
+> The goal of tui-term is to provide a robust and well-tested pseudoterminal widget for users of the `ratatui` crate.

 ## Installation